7165 Beverly Blvd. | map |

 Architects: Original architect of the building is unknown.
 John P. Edwards and Warren Frazier Overpeck did a 1959 remodeling that made the space into a 200 seat + 100 seat twin operation.

 Seating: 300 as a twin, 401 later as a single screen operation.

 Status: The New Beverly runs a mix of cult favorites, classics and indie releases.
 It's the last of the commercial repertory style revival houses left in Los Angeles.

-In 2009 Quentin Tarantino purchased the building to keep it from becoming a Super Cuts.
-Michael Torgan, son of the man who first started repertory programming at the theatre in 1978, continues to operate the business.
-See the Hollywood Reporter story: "Quentin Tarantino Saves L.A.
-Theatre."
+Tarantino had purchased the building to keep it from becoming a Super Cuts.
+But even for several years before the purchase, he had been subsidizing the New Beverly's operations to the tune of about $5,000 per month.
+Michael Torgan, son of the man who first started repertory programming at the theatre in 1978, had continued to operate the business into 2014.

 Mr. Torgan died while bicycling in 2007 and the management was taken over by his son Michael.
 See the Hollywood Reporter story:"New Beverly founder Sherman Torgan Dies."

 Wikipedia has a nice article on the New Beverly which includes a history of the building and its operators.

 Don't confuse this venue with the Beverly Theatre in Beverly Hills (now demolished) or the Warner Beverly Hills (also demolished) which was known as "The Beverly" in its last years as a rock concert venue.

 A shot by Herman Schultheis of the building

 c.1937 when it was Slapsy Maxie's.